ShipEngine/shipengine-js/docs/track-using-carrier-code-and-tracking-number.md

-Track By Carrier Code and Tracking Number
+Track Using Carrier Code and Tracking Number
 ======================================
 [ShipEngine](www.shipengine.com) allows you to track a package for a given carrier and tracking number.
 Please see [our docs](https://www.shipengine.com/docs/tracking/) to learn more about tracking shipments.

 Input Parameters
 -------------------------------------

-The `trackByCarrierCodeAndTrackingNumber` method requires the carrier code and tracking number of the shipment being tracked.
-If you are using TypeScript, you can import the [`TrackByCarrierCodeAndTrackingNumberTypes.Param`](https://github.com/ShipEngine/shipengine-js/blob/main/src/track-by-carrier-code-and-tracking-number/types/public.ts) type into your project to take advantage of your
+The `trackUsingCarrierCodeAndTrackingNumber` method requires the carrier code and tracking number of the shipment being tracked.
+If you are using TypeScript, you can import the [`TrackUsingCarrierCodeAndTrackingNumberTypes.Param`](https://github.com/ShipEngine/shipengine-js/blob/main/src/track-by-carrier-code-and-tracking-number/types/public.ts) type into your project to take advantage of your
 IDE's code completion functionality.

 Output
 --------------------------------
-The `trackByCarrierCodeAndTrackingNumber` method returns tracking information associated with the shipment for the carrier code and tracking number.
+The `trackUsingCarrierCodeAndTrackingNumber` method returns tracking information associated with the shipment for the carrier code and tracking number.
-If you are using TypeScript, you can import the [`TrackByCarrierCodeAndTrackingNumberTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/validate-addresses/types/public-result.ts) type into your project to take advantage of your IDE's code completion functionality.
+If you are using TypeScript, you can import the [`TrackUsingCarrierCodeAndTrackingNumberTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/validate-addresses/types/public-result.ts) type into your project to take advantage of your IDE's code completion functionality.

 Example